vasco0419/backend_test/README.md

 4. Database Structure
 The system uses MySQL (v8) to establish relationships between article posters and comment posters while enabling full CRUD (Create, Read, Update, Delete) operations.

-I deployed the project on next address.
+About the test, I deployed the project on next address.
+You can see some test blogs there and can check there:
+167.88.166.21.3003